soundpress/RulesOfNYC/docs/c35/index.rst

    (1) the participant has failed to meet one of the eligibility criteria of the Act or these Rules;

-   (2) the participant is required to repay public funds previously received, as described in Rule 5-03, or the participant has failed to pay any outstanding claim of the Board for the payment of civil penalties or the repayment of public funds against such participant or his or her principal committee or a principal committee of such participant from a prior covered election, provided that the participant has received written notice of the potential payment obligation and potential ineligibility determination in advance of the certification deadline for the current covered election or an opportunity to present reasons for his or her eligibility for public funds to the Board;
+   (2) the participant is required to repay public funds previously received, as described in 52 RCNY § 5-03, or the participant has failed to pay any outstanding claim of the Board for the payment of civil penalties or the repayment of public funds against such participant or his or her principal committee or a principal committee of such participant from a prior covered election, provided that the participant has received written notice of the potential payment obligation and potential ineligibility determination in advance of the certification deadline for the current covered election or an opportunity to present reasons for his or her eligibility for public funds to the Board;

    (3) the participant fails to submit a disclosure statement required by these rules;